raypeng/DGBDT/index.md

 within that thread block update histogram bin distributions by looping over all data points within the tree node in an interleaved fashion.
 To further reduce global memory writes we allocate a thread block local `__shared__` buffer to do local updates and push updates to global memory at the end of the kernel call.
-With this CUDA implementation we are able to get good performance by using CUDA SIMD operations to hide memory latency.

-As an extension of using only GPU to perform histogram updates and letting CPU stay idle, we move on to further improve performance by adopting a hybrid algorithm -- specifically we assign different features to CPU and GPU to perform histogram updates (see pseudocode below).
+As an extension of using only GPU to perform histogram updates and letting CPU stay idle, we further improve performance by adopting a hybrid algorithm -- specifically we assign different features to CPU and GPU to perform histogram updates (see pseudocode below).
 The workload nature of histogram updating is easily dividable to CPU and GPU in that updates to different features will be written to different locations without any data races.
-The key advantage of hybrid scheduling work to CPU and GPU is that we can perform asynchronous CUDA kernel calls and utilize both heterogenous hardware to do work in parallel.
+The key advantage of hybrid scheduling work to CPU and GPU is that we can perform asynchronous CUDA kernel calls and utilize both types of compute hardware to do work in parallel.

 <pre>
 gpu_features, cpu_features = assign_features(features)